eclipse-hono/hono/site/documentation/content/dev-guide/protocol_gateway.md

 The `ClientConfigProperties` configure the connection to the AMQP protocol adapter and the `MqttProtocolGatewayConfig` configures the protocol gateway including the MQTT server.

+**NB**  When receiving commands, the AMQP message is settled (and accepted) as soon as the message has been successfully published to the device.
+The implementation does not wait for an acknowledgement from the device, regardless of the QoS with which the device has subscribed.
+If the business application requires a higher delivery guarantee, it is recommended to use request-response commands.

 ### Device Registration